Landcruiser87/pyonrpi/rp4.md

 /home/pi/my_project/.venv/bin/python3 /home/pi/my_project/my_script.py
 ```

-Critical Recommendation for Automation
+### Critical Recommendation for Automation
 A deep analysis of the cron environment reveals a critical, non-obvious flaw in Method 1.
 The cron daemon's default shell is, on most Linux systems, /bin/sh.
 The source command (used in Method 1) is a Bash-specific feature (a "bashism").
 The /bin/sh interpreter does not understand the source command.
 Therefore, a bash script using source (Method 1) will fail when executed by the default cron shell.
 Method 2 (the "Direct Call" way) makes no assumptions about the shell's features.

 It is a simple, direct executable call, which /bin/sh handles perfectly.
 Method 2 is vastly superior, more robust, and more portable for automation.
 It is the architecturally correct choice for this workflow.
-While Method 1 can be forced to work by changing cron's default shell (by adding SHELL=/bin/bash to the crontab 49), this is an unnecessary and brittle dependency.
+While Method 1 can be forced to work by changing cron's default shell (by adding SHELL=/bin/bash to the crontab), this is an unnecessary and brittle dependency.

 #### Module 3.3: The Canonical Bash Wrapper Script

 A truly robust wrapper script must, like its Python counterpart, be location-aware.
 It cannot assume it is being run from a specific directory, especially when called by cron.
 The Bash equivalent of Python's __file__-based path is achieved using dirname and readlink.

-Bulletproof Bash Wrapper (run_automation.sh):
+#### Bulletproof Bash Wrapper (run_script.sh):

 This script is designed to be run from anywhere (e.g., $HOME by cron) and will still work.

 ```bash